Covid 19 coronavirus: Scott Inglis: Now is the time to go local

 So now is the time for us to pull together to support local businesses as they re-open safely or plan their re-opening in weeks to come.

-NZME, publisher of the Bay of Plenty Times, has today launched GO LOCAL! to encourage people to buy and support local.
+NZME, publisher of the Rotorua Daily Post, has today launched GO LOCAL! to encourage people to buy and support local.

 This campaign supports every other hyper-local buy local campaign across the region.